JaminMartin/SPECTRE/README.md

 - Instead of adding device-level control for the data acquisition device, these should be set in a `config.toml` file.
 This way, the GUI remains simplified, and the acquisition parameters are abstracted away from the GUI and can be set elsewhere specific to that device or if the device supports it, the device itself (which is often easier in my experience).
 It makes it easy to swap out these devices to a lock-in amplifier, scope, or photon counter on the fly.
 Instead, the GUI can wait for the data from the specified device regardless of what it is.
 Specifying a path to these files makes it possible to have your own unique set of configurations that work for your experiment and minimises previous user presets impacting your experiment.

 - Where possible device drivers are open sourced and Windows version-specific dependencies are minimised.
-This is unavoidable, but if it is possible to achieve windows independent functionality this should be strived for.
+This is unavoidable, but if it is possible to achieve Windows independent functionality this should be strived for.
 This will make for more stable programs in the long term.

 # The remaining todo's of this project are pretty straightforward and are as follows:
 - ~~Add a drop-down menu to select the desired spectrometer~~